muyangren907/flask_tg/readthedocs/modules/client.rst

 You **don't** need to import these `AuthMethods`, `MessageMethods`, etc.
-Together they are the `TelegramClient <telegramclient.TelegramClient>` and you can access all of their methods.
+Together they are the `dxdmgchClient <mingancihuiclient.dxdmgchClient>` and you can access all of their methods.

 See :ref:`client-ref` for a short summary.

-.. automodule:: wuyusile.client.telegramclient
+.. automodule:: wuyusile.client.mingancihuiclient
     :members:
     :undoc-members:
     :show-inheritance:

-.. automodule:: wuyusile.client.telegrambaseclient
+.. automodule:: wuyusile.client.mingancihuibaseclient
     :members:
     :undoc-members:
     :show-inheritance: